 We think our meals in camp are the best served on the Rogue River.
 Our guides pride themselves on their culinary skills and produce some amazing meals.
 One unique cooking tool on river trips is a “dutch oven”.
 We cook cakes, lasagna, brownies, cobbler and a variety of other meals using this cooking technique.
 Guests are more than impressed to see what our guides cook.
 Camping menu consists of homemade Lasagna, Fajitas, Rogue River Salmon and Flat Iron Steaks.
 Breakfasts are eggs, bacon, French toast, yogurt, granola and lots of coffee.

 Rogue River Lodge Trips

 There are five river lodges in the Rogue River canyon.
 These lodges are privately owned and operated.
 They work under a special permit with the government and supply a service to rafters, hikers and anglers.
 The lodges are rustic and comfortable, but not a Four Seasons hotel.
 The rooms and facilities are clean and warm.
 Linens and towels are provided for you in your rooms.
 Most bed options in the lodges are two single beds and a bathroom/shower in a private cabin.
 All meals are served family style in the dining room.

-The lodges are off the grid for electricity so all power is based off diesel generators.
+The lodges are off the grid for electricity so all power is based on diesel generators.
 Each night the generator will be shut off and cabins will not have power during the night.
 However, Marial Lodge offers electricity 24-hours.
 Please bring a flashlight to use the bathroom at night.
-No hairdryers, tv’s, dvd players are allowed at the lodges.
-There is no phone service at the lodges, this includes cell phones.
+Hairdryers, TVs, DVD players are not allowed at the lodges.
+There is no phone service at the lodges, including cell phones.

 Meals at the lodges are hearty and plentiful.
 The lodge staff cooks a variety of menu items, including spareribs, barbecued chicken, au gratin potatoes and fresh biscuits.
 Breakfast consists of eggs, hash browns and pancakes.